22 Anti-Inflammatory Recipes You Can Feel Good About Eating

 Marcus Nilsson

 Beans are little power players, packed full of iron and magnesium, both of which help blood flow through your body and reduce inflammation.
-While canned beans are great in a pinch, nothing beats the full-bodied fragrant flavor and broth of home cooked beans.
-Take time and cook them on the stovetop or speed up the process by using a pressure cooker.
+Plus, canned beans are great in a pinch, making it easy to incorporate anti-inflammatory foods into your routine.
+This hearty soup makes good use of canned white beans, along with antioxidant-rich kale and tomatoes.

 Watercress, Strawberry, and Toasted-Sesame Salad